 By using these strengths as a catalyst for behavioral treatment, you experience significant personal growth.
 Moreover, you benefit from peer interactions that strengthen your resolve to stop using.
 In some situations, a co-ed environment can distract from healing.
 This level of distraction is most present when individuals are suffering from traumatic events that involve members of the opposite gender.

 Most addiction treatment programs give you the opportunity to participate in group sessions.
 Although one-on-one meetings with a therapist have a place in your curriculum, healing also calls for peer interactions.
 An opioid addiction treatment program may use experiential eco-therapy, for example, to help you hone coping skills.
 As you work together as a group, you develop a strong sense of self-sufficiency.

 This confidence may be a new feeling for you.
 But it’s one outcome that addiction therapy services hope you’ll have.
 It helps to prepare you for relapse prevention strategy planning.
 It also assists in developing a strong sense of self-esteem.

 In the process, you discover that some stressors are possible to overcome.
 You work with a therapist to pinpoint them ahead of group meetings.
 By heightening your awareness, you find ways of replacing negative patterns with healthy ones.
 Even if you’ve dreaded peer interactions in the past, you’ll grow to enjoy them.

-Don’t let an addiction to opioids keep you prisoner to a drug.
+Don’t let an addiction to opioids keep you hooked on drugs for life.
 You can break free today.
-The opioid addiction treatment program at Red Oak Recovery routinely helps people just like you.
-Call 866.457.7590 today to connect with an intake counselor for more information.
+Opioid addiction treatment for young adults at Red Oak Recovery® routinely helps people just like you.
+Call 828.382.9699 today or contact us online to connect with an intake counselor for more information.